comit-network/RFCs/RFC-002-SWAP.md

 ### The type `Ledger`

 Subsequent RFCs can refer to this type if they want to define a particular ledger.
-A section "Ledgers" is added to the registry which tracks all currently defined ledgers.
+A section "Ledgers" is added to the registry which tracks all currently defined ledger types.

 ### The type `Asset`

 Subsequent RFCs can refer to this type if they want to define a particular asset.
-A section "Assets" is added to the registry which tracks all currently defined assets.
+A section "Assets" is added to the registry which tracks all currently defined asset types.

 ### The type `SwapProtocol`